The Centroid as Balance Point

 Prerequisites: centroid-proof · Difficulty: beginner

-The centroid has a beautiful physical interpretation: it is the balance point (center of mass) of the triangle.
+The centroid is the balance point (center of mass) of a triangle: place equal masses at the three vertices and they balance exactly at .

 Step 1: Equal Masses at Each Vertex

-Imagine the triangle $ABC$ as a physical frame.
-Place a unit mass ($m = 1$) at each vertex.
+Imagine the triangle as a physical frame.
+Place a unit mass () at each vertex.

 Where is the balance point of these three equal masses?
 We find it step by step, using the principle that the balance point of two masses divides the segment between them inversely to their masses.